shang-zhu/BML_projects_Instructions/README.md

 # BML_projects_Instructions

-This is a repo providing instructions for BML class projects, designed by Shang Zhu (Advisor: Venkat Viswanathan) course string: 24786, CMU, 'Special Topics: Bayesian Machine Learning for Scientists and Engineers' more can be found [here](https://www.meche.engineering.cmu.edu/education/courses/24-786.html)
+This is a repo providing instructions for BML class projects, designed by Shang Zhu (Advisor: Venkat Viswanathan)

+Course string: 24786, CMU, 'Special Topics: Bayesian Machine Learning for Scientists and Engineers'

+More about the class can be found [here](https://www.meche.engineering.cmu.edu/education/courses/24-786.html)

 ## Project Idea 1: Inverse Design for Airfoils
 (Credit to Varun Shankar, CMU)